Isanderthul/T120bsodFix/README.md

 # Testing the new flash drive
 Put the flash into the printer and make sure that you get the same error message.
 A flash drive that is not compatible will cause the printer to emit a beep sound.
 Once you have the same error message on the new flash drive, you can now keep the old flash drive safe, as a backup.

-# Creating the new firmware image
+# Creating the new firmware image (optional)
+Note that I have provided an already fixed file in this repo (AXP2CN1829BR.bin), so depending on your printer, you might not need to do this step at all, you can skip to the `Write the firmware image to the new flash` section.

 1. Save the go code to a hpfix.go file, and modify the target file name to the firmware that corresponding to the name as on the original flash eg. 'AXP2CN1829BR.bin'
 2. You can find amperexl_pr_AXP2CN2022AR_secure_signed_rbx.ful here https://mnogochernil.ru/newsroom/hp-designjet-t120-t520-firmware-versions/ (added to repo as its not on the RU site anymore)
 3. Run the go file, `go run hpfix.go`, you might need to import the library, in which case you would also need `go get -u github.com/davecgh/go-spew/spew`